-02 HANCOCK - FALLOUT 4 Okay, this one is favouritism.
+02 HANCOCK - FALLOUT 4 Okay, this one is favoritism.
 I'll admit to that.
 You won't see Fallout 4 companion Hancock in many other lists of sidekicks, and even if you do, he won't be this high up.
 So why have I put him here, next to the throne?
 It's personal, okay.
 Sometimes, in the irradiated, post-apocalyptic wasteland that used to be your perfect life, you just meet someone who makes you forget all about your murdered spouse and stolen child.
 Someone who makes you want to roam around, shooting giant cockroaches, hand-in-hand, for the rest of your half-life.
 And sometimes you take the wedding ring that you prised off your dead partner's hand and you put it on that person in a not-at-all-creepy declaration of love.
 That person is Hancock.

-WEIGHTED COMPANION CUBE - PORTAL After all those jokes about poor, silent Gordon Freeman from Half-Life 2, how can I pick a not-even-sentient cube as my favourite companion?
+UL WEIGHTED COMPANION CUBE PORTAL After all those jokes about poor, silent Gordon Freeman from Half-Life 2, how can I pick a not-even-sentient cube as my favorite companion?
 Because Valve made you feel something for a cube.
 I'm choosing the Companion Cube as our ultimate companion because it's a beacon of incredibly good writing.
 Through GLaDOS' taunts, the cube's adorable little heart and the eventual heartbreaking task of having to incinerate the poor thing, you fall in love with something that, in most other games, would be nothing more than a puzzle solution.
 A thing that holds down a switch or helps you get through a door.
 But Companion Cube was more than that.
 Companion Cube was my only friend in a hostile, empty test chamber, when I had no one else.
 I miss you, Companion Cube.
-I'm sorry for what I did to you. sniff
+I'm sorry for what I did to you sniff.

-Games, films and television - everything you need for the ultimate Xbox One experience
+Games, movies, and TV-everything you need for the ultimate Xbox One experience

 THE TEN BEST XBOX ONE GAMES

 games

-01

 THE WITCHER 3: WILD HUNT

 PUBLISHER BANDAI NAMCO

 Hearts Of Stone and Blood And Wine have made an already outstanding RPG unmissable.
 One of the most authentic, entertaining game worlds ever.

-DEFINING MOMENT Geralt at a wedding; cue hilarity, menace and light jigging.
+DEFINING MOMENT Geralt at a wedding; cue hilarity, menace, and light jigging.

-02

 GRAND THEFT AUTO V

-PUBLISHER ROCKSTAR GAMES

-Brutal and beautiful in equal measures, GTA V is so rich in size, scope and spectacle it's hard to believe it was originally built for Xbox 360.

-DEFINING MOMENT Warping into the skin of Trevor - only to find he's drunk-driving a helicopter.
+Brutal and beautiful in equal measures.
+GTA V is so rich in size, scope, and spectacle it's hard to believe it was originally built for Xbox 360.
+DEFINING MOMENT Warping into the skin of Trevor-only to find he's drunk-driving a helicopter.
+DARK SOULS III the best since Team Fortress 2.
+Just beginner's luck?
+We doubt it.
+DEFINING MOMENT Getting your first Play of the Game!

-03

-DARK SOULS III

-PUBLISHER BANDAI NAMCO

 Get over the initial difficulty hump and you're rewarded with a combat system that gives you unparalleled opportunities to express yourself.
 DEFINING MOMENT Taking down a monstrosity the size of a state school using reflexes and ingenuity alone.

-0^{2}

 BATTLEFIELD 1

-PUBLISHER ELECTRONIC ARTS
+PUBLISHER EA

 Alongside a surprisingly affecting single-player campaign comes one of the most robust and satisfying multiplayer offerings on Xbox One.
 Brave and unforgettable.
 DEFINING MOMENT Your first, last-ditch bayonet-charge kill.
 Have it.

-05

 OVERWATCH

-PUBLISHER BLIZZARD ENTERTAINMENT